Purple Martin

 Fact:

 Again, this is false.
-At one time in history, this might have been true, but in recent years, European Starlings and English House Sparrows have become such strong competitors for housing that the martins are now having to constantly fight them off.
-Both of these competitors have very strong beaks and in one on one battles, the martin will lose every time.
-In fact, the starlings will not only destroy the eggs and kill the young, but if they are able to trap the adult in the compartment, then they will kill the adult birds also.
-As for the Sparrow, they will "pin" (peck small hole) in the martin's eggs and that renders them infertile.
+Again, at one time in history, this might have been true, but in recent years, Starlings and Sparrows have become such strong competitors for housing that the martins are now having to constantly fight them off and the landlord has to intervene if he wants to maintain a colony.
+Both of these competitors have very strong beaks and in 'one on one' battles, the martin will lose every time.
+In fact, the starlings will not only destroy the eggs and kill the young, but if they are able to trap the adult in the compartment, then they will kill the adult birds as well.

 These two reasons alone should be enough to insure that no other birds nest in your martin housing, regardless of what anyone else tells you.